zm711/spikeanalysis/docs/source/submodules/spike_data.rst

 A simple calcuation of refractory period violations for each unit based on the :code:`ref_dur_ms` given.
 Since neurons have refractory periods in which they can't fire units with too many violations are likely poorly separated or mis-curated.
-Calculated with the function :code:`refractory_violation`
+Calculated with the function :code:`refractory_violation`.

 .. code-block:: python